 Dating a service member or veteran can be challenging for a civilian unfamiliar with the world of military life.
 And it can even throw veterans dating other veterans into unfamiliar ground.

-Whatever your background, here are nine things you're going to have to get used to if you decide to date a servicemember or veteran.
+Here are nine things you're going to have to get used to if you are dating veteran.

 1. Understanding dark humor